jstamell/ML_for_ocean_pCO2_interpolation/README.md

 Steps to recreate this analysis
 ------------
-	1. Clone the github repo: https://github.com/jstamell/ML_for_ocean_pCO2_interpolation
+- Clone the github repo: https://github.com/jstamell/ML_for_ocean_pCO2_interpolation
-	2. Download data files from figshare and place in specified directories:
+- Download data files from figshare and place in specified directories:
-		a. /data/raw - raw ensemble member data in netcdf format - https://figshare.com/collections/Large_ensemble_pCO2_testbed/4568555
+	- /data/raw - raw ensemble member data in netcdf format - https://figshare.com/collections/Large_ensemble_pCO2_testbed/4568555
-		b. /data/processed - Processed data stored in pandas dataframes
+	- /data/processed - Processed data stored in pandas dataframes
-		c. /models/trained - Trained models, serialized in pickle or h5 format depending on the algorithm
+	- /models/trained - Trained models, serialized in pickle or h5 format depending on the algorithm
-		d. /models/reconstructions - pCO2 reconstructions in netcdf format
+	- /models/reconstructions - pCO2 reconstructions in netcdf format
-		e. /models/performance_metrics/map_data_approach.pickle - map data for output plots
+	- /models/performance_metrics/map_data_approach.pickle - map data for output plots
-		f. /models/performance_metrics/map_data_ens.pickle - map data for output plots
+	- /models/performance_metrics/map_data_ens.pickle - map data for output plots
-	3. Follow the sequence of jupyter notebooks to recreate any of the files included in these repositories, aside from the raw data or jump to notebook 07_output_analysis.ipynb to explore the results
+- Follow the sequence of jupyter notebooks to recreate any of the files included in these repositories, aside from the raw data or jump to notebook 07_output_analysis.ipynb to explore the results
-		a.
-The top of each notebook contains the values that should be adjusted by the user; this is typically just setting the path to the project's root directory on your system
+	- The top of each notebook contains the values that should be adjusted by the user; this is typically just setting the path to the project's root directory on your system

 Other notes
 ------------